 The IlluminOss system is inserted completely within the internal confines of the bone through a tiny hole.
 The implant is then formed in place with gentle inflation, conforming to the inside of the bone to provide axial and rotational stability, all while avoiding the use of under-skin implants that can cause soft tissue irritation and prevent the patient from simple daily activities like wearing a shoe.

 Dr. Gausepohl continued, "I was able to treat the patient in less than forty minutes and am totally satisfied with the result."

 The minimally invasive IlluminOss Photodynamic Bone Stabilization System is used in treating fractures through a small entry into the bone.
 The flexible balloon catheter is inserted into the bone and placed across the fracture site.
 A proprietary liquid monomer is then infused through the catheter, expanding the balloon that assists in the alignment of the fractured bone.
 A special light source is then used to illuminate the monomer inside the balloon, converting it into a hardened polymer implant.
-The result is a customized implant that provides strength and stabilization during bone healing.
+The result is a customized orthopedic implant that provides strength and stabilization to the bone during the healing process.

 About Paracelsus Klinik, Marl (Klinikum Vest GmbH)

 The Paracelsus Klinik is one of the leading hospitals in Germany.
 The Department of Trauma Surgery, Hand and Reconstructive Surgery is one of the most respected in Germany, and it is well known for offering leading-edge solutions to challenging orthopedic problems.

 About IlluminOss Medical